2018 and 2022 FIFA World Cup bids: Qatar

 President of FIFA Sepp Blatter endorsed the idea of having a World Cup in the Middle East, saying in April 2010, "The Arabic world deserves a World Cup.
 They have 22 countries and have not had any opportunity to organise the tournament."
 Blatter also praised Qatar's progress, "When I was first in Qatar there were 400,000 people here and now there are 1.6 million.
 In terms of infrastructure, when you are able to organise the Asian Games (in 2006) with more than 30 events for men and women, then that is not in question."
-Qatar's bid to host the 2022 World Cup received a huge boost on 28 July 2010 when Asian Football Confederation (AFC) President Mohammed Bin Hammam threw his weight behind his country's campaign.
+Qatar's bid to host the 2022 World Cup received a huge boost on 28 July 2010 when Asian Football Confederation (AFC) President Mohammed bin Hammam threw his weight behind his country's campaign.
 Speaking in Singapore, Bin Hammam said: "I have one vote and, frankly speaking, I will vote for Qatar but if Qatar is not in the running I will vote for another Asian country."
 Qatar has already hosted the AFC Asian Cup in 1988, FIFA U-20 World Cup 1995 and the 2011 AFC Asian Cup.

-The bid was overshadowed by reports claiming Qatar executed Project Merciless, a covert operation designed to secure Qatar as the host of the 2022 World Cup.
-The project that targeted high FIFA officials, contenders for hosting the world cup as well as those criticizing Qatar's bid, included espionage, surveillance, hacking and influence operations.